aonemd/nin/README.md

 COMMANDS:
         l  [a]         List all unarchived todos.
-Pass optional argument `a` to list all todos a  desc        Add a todo
-        e  id desc     Edit a todo
-        c  id(s)       Un/complete todo(s)
+Pass optional argument `a` to list all todos a  desc        Add a todo.
+Prepend due date by an @.
+Prepend tag by a \# e  id desc     Edit a todo.
+Prepend due date by an @.
+Prepend tag by a \# c  id(s)       Un/complete todo(s)
         ac id(s)       Un/archive todo(s)
         d  id(s)       Delete todo(s)
-        gc             Delete all archived todos
-        o              Open todo file in $EDITOR
+        gc             Delete all archived todos.
+Resets item ids as a side effect o              Open todo file in $EDITOR
 ```